ryanfowler/SwiftData/README.md

 to escape objects internally, which you may also use yourself.
 This means that the objects will attempt to bind to *ALL* '?'s in the string of SQL, including those in strings and comments.

-Objects are escaped and will bind to a SQL string in the following manner:
+The objects are escaped and will bind to a SQL string in the following manner:

 - A String object is escaped and surrounded by single quotes (e.g. 'sample string')
 - An Int object is left untouched (e.g. 10)